Responsible Mineral Sourcing

 Projectors

 Epson Precision Malaysia Sdn.
 Bhd.
-Malaysia Device Products
+Malaysia Device products Conformant

-* D7 in the RBA Code of Conduct: Responsible Sourcing of Minerals (Excerpt)
+* D7 in the RBA Code of Conduct: Responsible Sourcing of Minerals (overview)

 Participants shall adopt a policy and exercise due diligence on the source and chain of custody of the tantalum, tin, tungsten, gold, and cobalt in the products they manufacture to reasonably assure that they are sourced in a way consistent with the Organization for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.

-(2) Epson had an independent, third-party auditing firm conduct a review of its systems and initiatives for the responsible sourcing of minerals to verify that Epson sources minerals responsibly in line with the OECD Due Diligence Guidance framework.
-The audit firm, in a written opinion following the review, stated that it had not found any discrepancy between Epson's efforts including the conflict minerals survey policy, the survey program and reporting, internal system development, or the implementation of the survey according to the plan and Epson's disclosure of the information on the efforts on Epson's website.
+(2) Epson had an independent, third-party auditing firm conduct a review to verify that Epson's systems and efforts related to responsible sourcing of minerals were in line with the OECD Due Diligence Guidance framework.
+The audit firm, in a written opinion following the review, stated that it had not found any discrepancy between Epson's efforts, including the conflict minerals survey policy, the survey program and reporting, internal system development, or the implementation of the survey according to the plan and Epson's disclosure of the information on the efforts on Epson's website.

 2024 Third Party Review Report on Responsible Mineral Sourcing (PDF,250KB)